 I think that we've reached a point where you don't prove anything or it's not impressive to trick people in these extreme right-wing circles.

-There's a high level of gullibility to the point where it's like, alright, this trolling isn't impressive.
+There's a high level of gullibility to the point where it's like, all right, this trolling isn't depressive.

-The marchers are intended to create chaos, and it has been speculated by some that demonstrators may even try to erect satanic monuments at existing sites where Confederate and other allegedly racist statues have been torn down.
+And it has been speculated by some that demonstrators may even try to erect satanic monuments in existing sites where Confederate and other allegedly racist statues have been torn down.

 It's very weird.